Best AI video generators in 2026: 10 tools compared

 Available through multiple platforms like Kive.aiNo library, collaboration, or prompt discovery

 Runway pioneered browser-based text-to-video and remains the easiest way to blend AI clips with classic editing.
+Gen-4.5 adds native audio, the Aleph model handles prompt-based video editing, and the platform now hosts rival models like Kling and Veo alongside its own.
 It's a great companion piece if you already manage assets elsewhere.

 ProsCons